Caring for Our Communities

 HB 2678 brings RCV to Oregon by 1) Using RCV in all partisan primaries and 2) Replacing nonpartisan primaries with an RCV general election in November (except for counties in which home rule applies).

-HB 2499 Automatic Voter Registration extends automatic voter registration to Oregon Health Authority and any state agency designated by the Governor.
+HB 2499 Expansion of the Automatic Voter Registration extends automatic voter registration to Oregon Health Authority and any state agency designated by the Governor.

 HB 2745 Equal Voter Access Act requires that voter registration cards and electronic voter registration pages include the ability for Oregon voters to mark optional demographic information, including: race, ethnicity and preferred language.